 - ProcurePort combines spend analysis, e-sourcing, P2P operations, and contract management.
 The competitive advantages of the e-procurement platform are ease of integration with 3rd party ERPs and a responsive support team.

 Inventory.
 If your key priority is enhancing inventory management, consider the following systems.

 - Megaventory covers multi-location inventory management, order fulfillment, report creation, and manufacturing tracking.

 - Unleashed Software offers real-time inventory control and reporting.
-The solution is especially recommended for small e-commerce businesses.
+The solution is especially recommended for small eCommerce businesses.

-Another warehousing and transportation set tailored for small and medium businesses is Da Vinci, a cloud-based solution equipped with barcode scanning, a yard-management component, and other useful features.
+Another warehousing and transportation set tailored for small and medium businesses is Da Vinci, a cloud-based solution equipped with barcode scanning, a yard management component, and other useful features.

-Sure thing, there is no single SCM technology that fits everybody.
+There certainly is no single SCM technology that fits everybody.
 A complex and pricey package can be a money pit for a small business as it pays for plenty of unnecessary features.
 By contrast, an enterprise adopting a software solution with limited capabilities will hardly reach ambitious business goals.
 Here are some practical tips to help you choose the right option and avoid costly mistakes.

 Estimate the true total cost of ownership.
 Dive deeper into financial details and add up costs of support, customization, and upgrades.
 The final number can be impressively larger than the initial purchase price you are ready to pay.

 Start with separate, focused modules.
 Rather than investing in a large, stand-alone SCM system, you can start by implementing a few modules addressing major problems and bottlenecks across your supply chain.